Interview

 If you are not sure if a question violates federal or state law, either don’t ask it or check with your HR Professional.

 Competency-based interviews are based on the premise that past performance is the best predictor of future performance.
-The questions in a competency-based interview are designed to reveal the extent to which the candidate exhibits the knowledge, skills, abilities, or characteristics of the desired behavior/competency.
+The questions in a competency-based interview are designed to reveal the extent to which the candidate exhibits the knowledge, skills, or abilities of the desired behavior/competency.

-Competencies are a collective of specific knowledge, skills, abilities, and characteristics learned and developed over time or through specific experiences.
+Competencies are a collective of specific knowledge, skills, and abilities learned and developed over time or through specific experiences.
 Competencies are not just about what a candidate knows, but how candidates apply what they know to meet the job expectations.

 Identifying and defining the specific competencies needed to perform the essential duties in each position will help set clear expectations for the role, provide flexibility as needs and technology evolves, and provide a foundation for equitably assessing whether or not a candidate is the best fit for the role.